flectra-hq/flectra/doc/reference/views.rst

     for binary fields, name of the related field providing the name of the file
   ``password``
-    indicates that a :class:`~odoo.fields.Char` field stores a password and that its data shouldn't be displayed
+    indicates that a :class:`~flectra.fields.Char` field stores a password and that its data shouldn't be displayed

 .. todo:: classes for forms